Skip to main content

 CauseEffect

-SlippageBacktests assume a fill price; live market orders fill at the touch — usually slightly worse
+SlippageBacktests assume a fill price; live market orders fill at the touch - usually slightly worse.
+Add Slippages in your backtest results to match better with live results.

 Order type behaviorLimit orders can go unfilled live; backtests don't model missed fills